All Episodes

 Have you asked yourself who was responsible for that loss?

-Have you asked yourself who really should shoulder the blame and the burden for the defeat of Senator McCain?
+Have you asked yourself who really shoulder the blame and the burden for the defeat of Senator McCain?

-A lot of people have been speculating this, a lot of post mortems on the election.
+A lot of people have been speculating this, a lot of post-mortems on the election.

 Let's go to the BBC.

-BBC World Service host Stephen Sacker spoke with former McCain campaign manager Rick Davis.
+BBC World Service host Stephen Sacker spoke with former McCain campaign manager Rick Davis and asked Rick Davis on whose shoulders rests the burden of the McCain defeat.

 We didn't successfully reach out to them.